paul-dont/mapty-web-app/README.md

 ## Overview

-A Map API based on the leadlet API that stores data about gymnastic activities in the local storage.
+A Map API based on the leaflet API that stores data about gymnastic activities in the local storage.

 ### The challenge